-Walking around Paris, I often see visitors struggling to unfold or decrypt enormous and cumbersome maps designed for tourists.
-I almost feel like going up to them and saying, "Hey, did you know you can buy a much more portable city guide to Paris that will rid you of your folding woes forever?"
-If I explained that the pocket-sized maps--fitting into most coat pockets-- were mostly in French, I suspect there would be much shaking of heads.
+Walking around Paris, and despite the advent of Google Maps and free travel apps for smartphones, it isn't uncommon to still see visitors struggling to unfold or decrypt enormous and cumbersome maps designed for tourists.
+Suspecting that these visitors are among those who for whatever reason don't want to rely on digital maps, one is tempted to approach them and point out the following: "Hey, did you know you can buy a much more portable city guide to Paris that will rid you of your folding woes forever?"
+But if you were to explain that these pocket-sized maps--fitting into most coat pockets-- were mostly in French, you'd likely meet with skepticism.

 You can find one at any newsstand, train station, or bookstore around the city, or at the airport.